owlchester/kanka/resources/docs/1.0/troubleshooting.md

 Kanka tokens are valid for 100 years by default, but when we update our servers, all tokens get invalidated.
 This happens about once a year on average.

 ## 422 Unprocessable Entity
-If your `POST`, `PUT` or `PATCH` requests to the API are returning something about missing required field name like this
+If your `POST`, `PUT` or `PATCH` requests to the API are returning something about a missing required field, even when your body has a the field:
 ```json
 {"message":"The given data was invalid.",
   "errors":{